 By Royal appointment

-In an effort to reverse the trend, Prince Charles called for the creation of new wildflower meadows – at least one in every county – to celebrate the 60th anniversary of the Queen’s coronation.
+In an effort to reverse the trend, King Charles called for the creation of new wildflower meadows – at least one in every county – to celebrate the 60th anniversary of Queen Elizabeth II’s coronation.

 The Coronation Meadows Project, launched in 2012, had two main aims: